Sundhedsdatastyrelsen/ehdsi/NCP/README.md

 # Tests

-The `test` folder contains curl scripts for hitting the SOAP endpoints.
+The `test-tool` directory contains scripts for querying the SOAP endpoints, and a request builder tool for building valid SOAP request bodies with signed SAML2.0 assertions.

-The curl commands can be imported into e.g. Postman, or run from the commandline.
+See `test-tool/README.md`.

 # Generating self-signed test certificate